anet-be/mlua/README.md

 3. make
 4. sudo make install       # install MLua

-If you also want to install the Lua version you built here into your system, do:
+If you also want to install the Lua version you just built into your system, do:

 ```shell
 sudo make install-lua